grinono/MauticChomeReplyToEmail/README.md

-# Add reply email option to mautic

-This chrome extension makes it possible to add a reply to email condition field in mautic campaigns
+# This chrome extension makes it possible to add a reply to email condition field for mautic campaigns.
+So of someone replyed to your email different actions are taken.

 Some point to get it working, you will need to change the
 * 1) in mautic set a costum profile field with the name :"answeremail", this field need ot be a boolean. (yes/no)